omarespejel/monero-starknet-atomic-swap/docs/ARCHITECTURE.md

 ### Testnet Only

 The protocol is designed for testnet use only.
-Mainnet deployment requires external audit and race condition mitigations.
+Mainnet deployment requires external review and race condition mitigations.

 ---